 Students should either not attend his speeches, or attend and listen carefully.
 They should absorb any value that he speaks.
 If he has something useful to say then it is worth hearing it.
 He might prove to be correct on some issues or he might be inept and incompetent.
 If he is wrong, then let that be proven through debate, dialogue, and evidence.
 Not by lighting fires and threatening violence.
 If his ideas are so obviously false then let them be exposed.
 Bad ideas will vanish when better ones replace them, not when they are banned or suppressed.

 Silencing an opposition, no matter how much you hate them, is against the values of a university, of liberalism, and of intellectualism.
 It is contradictory to protest Milo’s threat to progressive values and liberal ideals, but then hypocritically remove his right to free speech.

-If we are to stand up against the fascists of the world, or the demagogues, or the fear mongering public speakers, then we must do so while upholding our core values.
-We can not defend liberalism or progressivism or democracy if we do not stand by our own principles.
+If we are to stand up against the fascists of the world, the demagogues, or the fear mongering public speakers, then we must do so while upholding our core values.
+We can not defend liberalism, progressivism, or democracy if we do not stand by our own principles.

 If you do not support free speech for your enemies, or for those you hate, then you do not support free speech.
 Universities are better than this.
 Defend free speech.